rockbenben/LearnData/docs/services/Huginn.md

   - When `mode` is `update` the parameters of `note` are the attributes of the note to be added/edited.
 To edit a note, both `title` and `notebook` must be set.

-    For example, to add the tags ‘comic’ and ‘CS’ to a note titled ‘xkcd Survey’ in the notebook ‘xkcd’, use:
+    For example, to add the tags 'comic' and 'CS' to a note titled 'xkcd Survey' in the notebook 'xkcd', use:

     ```json
     "notes": {